 And just as economy depends on shipping, the shipping industry depends on the environment of the global economy.
 Rapidly tightened regulations, increasing the cost of fuel, along with decreasing freight rates and growing environmental consciousness, force engine manufacturers, shipyards and shipping operators to look for a cost-effective and efficient solution to operate vessels to the best of its abilities.

-Ship Performance Monitoring
+Monitoring of Ship Performance

 Shipping, like many other industries, is extremely affected by fuel consumption and therefore cannot be ignored.
 According to recent researches, bunker fuel costs have been the largest cost of a ship’s operational expenses (OPEX).
 They account for over 50% (reaching up to 70% in some cases) of a vessel’s overall voyage operating cost, outperforming even crew wages and other maintenance costs.